 If you want to check your blind spot on the highway before changing lanes, you can't do this quite as easily as with some other brands by looking at the warning light in the wing mirror.

-There is still one option: a tap on the camera lens on the left-hand side of the screen shows the images from the reversing and blind spot cameras on the display so that you can easily see whether a lane change is currently possible or whether you would have missed a vehicle next to you.
+Yet there is another option: a tap on the camera lens in the left part of the screen shows the images from the reversing and blind spot cameras on the display, so you can easily see whether a lane change is currently possible or whether you would have overlooked a vehicle next to you.

 More precise range information